DWA-Studio/ProgressiveImageSample/README.md

 # ProgressiveImageSample
-The code in the repo show how to load progressively an Image in React Native You can read the blog post about this [here](https://blog.dwastudio.fr/progressive-image-avec-react-native/)
+The code in the repo show how to load progressively an Image in React Native.

+You can read the blog post about this [here](https://blog.dwastudio.fr/progressive-image-avec-react-native/)

 #### Preview